The Lighthouse Story

 (941) 359-1404 or Toll Free 1 (877) 770-1404

-The Lighthouse Vision Loss Education Center is fully accredited by The National Accreditation Council for Blind and Low Vision Services (NAC), and is a member of the Florida Agencies Serving the Blind (FASB).
+The Lighthouse Vision Loss Education Center is fully accredited by The Association for Education and Rehabilitation of the Blind and Visually Impaired (AER).
 Funding is partially provided by the State of Florida Division of Blind Services.
 Additional funding required to meet the Lighthouse Vision Loss Education Center’s annual budget is provided through endowment funds, individual donations, corporate and foundation grants.
 Find out more about how you can help support the organization’s important mission.